-The Bonds may only be offered for sale or sold in New Zealand and Australia in conformity with all applicable laws and regulations in New Zealand and Australia and the selling restrictions set out in the Terms Sheet.
-Specific selling restrictions (as at the date of this presentation) are set out below for Australia.
-No Bonds may be offered for sale or sold in any other country or jurisdiction except with the prior consent of the Issuer and in conformity with all applicable laws and regulations of that country or jurisdiction and the selling restrictions contained the Terms Sheet.
-This presentation and the Terms Sheet may not be published, delivered or distributed in or from any country or jurisdiction except under circumstances which will result in compliance with all applicable laws and regulations in that country or jurisdiction and the selling restrictions contained in the Terms Sheet.
+The Bonds may only be offered for sale or sold in New Zealand in conformity with all applicable laws and regulations in New Zealand.
+This presentation may not be distributed and no Bonds may be offered for sale or sold in any other country or jurisdiction except with the prior consent of the Issuer and in conformity with all applicable laws and regulations of that country or jurisdiction and the selling restrictions contained in the Terms Sheet.
+Persons who receive this presentation and/or the Terms Sheet outside New Zealand must inform themselves about and observe all such restrictions.
+Nothing in this presentation is to be construed as authorising its distribution, or the offer or sale of the Bonds, in any jurisdiction other than New Zealand and the Issuer accepts no liability in that regard.